 Spinal injuries conjure up a lot of stark images of paralysis and patients in wheelchairs.
 While conditions like paraplegia and quadriplegia are every car accident victim’s worst nightmare they are fortunately rare.
-Lawyers are often asked can a car accident cause a spinal injury in Maryland?
-The answer is yes, but there is a wide spectrum of injuries.
+Maryland personal injury lawyers are often asked can a car accident cause a spinal injury in Maryland? the answer is yes, but there is a wide spectrum of injuries.

 It’s important to seek specialized medical care for spinal injuries.
 A failure to treat a post-car crash spinal injury can leave you with lifelong problems.
 You should also consult a Baltimore car accident lawyer as soon as possible.
 Serious car crash spinal injuries incur high medical bills.
 It’s important to hold the driver who caused your injuries to account.